 To shed some light on the same, we interviewed a home care industry expert to bring her perspective on dementia care to light.

 Who Did We Interview?

 Alicia Ann Reid, residing in Charleston, SC, is the dedicated Owner/CEO of Serenity Alzheimer’s & Dementia Training LLC.
-As a renowned Dementia Educator and Trainer, she operates an international online platform, delivering comprehensive education and support to caregivers and professionals worldwide.
+As a renowned Dementia Educator, she operates an international online platform, delivering comprehensive education and support to caregivers and professionals worldwide.
 Alicia’s expertise and empathy make her a trusted resource, transforming lives globally.